pimepan/valipy/readme.md

 ## Features

 1. Chainable API
-1. Plenty of validation rules  ())
+2. Plenty of validation rules  ())
-1. Create your own validation rules
+3. Create your own validation rules
-1. Reusable
+4. Reusable
-1. Can use Regex
+5. Can use Regex
+6. granular exceptions

 ## Instalation